 Your illness, the medication you take, a recent surgery or being in unfamiliar surroundings may cause you to lose your balance.
 You and your family play an important role in fall prevention.
 Prevent falls by practicing these tips:

 Restraints are devices, such as a vest or wrist strap, that are used to prevent movement of a part of the body.
 Sometimes patients become confused as a result of illness, medications or surgery and may need restraints to prevent them from falling, removing their tubes or wandering away.
 Several alternatives will be used before restraint devices are applied.

 Special regulations are in effect in areas where patients are receiving oxygen.
 Electrically operated equipment and aerosol products are not permitted in these areas.
-Absolutely no smoking is permitted in any room where oxygen is in use or on standby.
+Absolutely no smoking is permitted.

-To ensure safe keeping of your belongings, we ask you to send valuables, jewelry, money, credit cards, checkbooks or anything else of value home with a family member.
+To ensure safekeeping of your belongings, we ask you to send valuables, jewelry, money, credit cards, checkbooks or anything else of value home with a family member.
 If that is not possible, valuables may be locked in Security until your discharge.
 For assistance, please ask your nurse.
 You are responsible for all articles in your possession, including dentures, hearing aids and glasses.
-For the health and safety of everyone, the hospital also reserves the right to remove or request that you remove items that are prohibited on CHH property from your possession:
+For the health and safety of everyone, the hospital also reserves the right to remove or request that you remove items that are prohibited on CHH property from your possession, such as:

 Security keeps any items found on campus.
 If you have lost/missing belongings, notify your nurse and call Security (ext.
 2223 from your bedside phone).

 Our staff rehearses fire and other emergency evacuation procedures on a regular basis.
 Do not be alarmed if you hear fire alarms or observe other safety procedures.
 You will be informed in the event of a real emergency.
 Because safety drills are not announced, it is important that the elevators not be used during any period when the fire alarms are sounding.